 It is normal that all these symptoms caused by endometriosis overwhelm you, and the pain can keep you from doing your day to day activities.
 However, you should allow your body to heal by resting enough.
 Be sure you’re getting enough good quality sleep and getting naps on the weekend if needed.

 Take this 5 Question Sleep Quality Quiz to find out if you’re getting enough sleep, then follow these steps to sleep better naturally!

 Next Steps to Help You Address Endometriosis Naturally

-There’s still so many questions we have about endometriosis that need answers.
+There are still so many questions we have about endometriosis that need answers.
 Hopefully this has given you first steps to follow.
-If you’d like a more personalized plan for diet, supplements, and functional medicine testing, Holistic Nutrition Coaching could be very helpful for you!
+If you’d like a more personalized plan for diet, supplements, and functional medicine testing, Holistic Nutrition Coaching can help!

 About the Author

 Karina Medina is originally from Mexico and completed her B.S. in Human Nutrition and Foods at the University of Houston, where she is currently completing her dietetic internship.
 She is passionate about nutrition and disease prevention and would like to specialize in Pediatric Nutrition to help new generations love and respect their bodies by living healthier lifestyles.